jwikman/nab-al-tools/README.md

 * `NAB.SignToolPath`: The full path to signtool.exe, used for signing app files.
 If this is not set the extension tries to find it on the default locations, if the signtool.exe is not found it tries to download and install signtool.
 * `NAB.UseExternalTranslationTool`: Modifies the state-attribute of the translation unit when running `NAB: Refresh XLF files from g.xlf` instead of inserting a searchable string.
 Useful when working with external translation software.
 * `NAB.ReplaceSelfClosingXlfTags`: Replaces self closing tags like `<tag/>` with a separate closing tag `</tag>`.
 Activated by default.
-* `NAB.SearchOnlyXlfFiles`: If enabled, the "NAB:Find Untranslated texts" function only searches *.xlf files.
+* `NAB.SearchOnlyXlfFiles`: If enabled, the `NAB:Find Untranslated texts` function only searches *.xlf files.
 Be aware of that the *.xlf file filter remains in "Find in Files" after this command has been run.
 This should be enabled in large projects (as Base Application) for performance reasons.
-* `NAB.MatchTranslation`: If enabled, the "NAB: Refresh XLF files from g.xlf" function tries to match sources in the translated xlf file to reuse translations.
-A found match of "source" is then prefixed with [NAB: REVIEW] for manual review.
+* `NAB.MatchTranslation`: If enabled, the `NAB: Refresh XLF files from g.xlf` function tries to match sources in the translated xlf file to reuse translations.
+A found match of "source" is then prefixed with `[NAB: SUGGESTION]` for manual review.
 If several matches are found, all matches are added as targets and you need delete the ones you do not want.
-You can do this by using "Find next untranslated" (Ctrl+Alt+U).
+Use `NAB: Find next untranslated text` (Ctrl+Alt+U) or `NAB: Find multiple targets in XLF files` to review all matches.
 This feature only works if "UseExternalTranslationTool" is disabled.
 Activated by default.

 ## Known Issues